pleabargain/EnglishHelpsYourCareer/bad.tense_past_simple.md

 - A: Our PO launched this initiative six months ago. [[English in use acronyms#PO]]

 ---

-#mermaid
-- Q: How long did you work at X?
-- A: I worked at X for three years.
----

 - Yesterday our friend was really determined to get vaccinated.